-Ilke Van Hese is a SB PhD fellow at FWO, Research Foundation - Flanders, with project number 1S20220N.
-The authors are grateful for the support of the animal care takers from the ILVO for their help during sampling.
+Ilke Van Hese is a strategic basic research PhD fellow at Fonds Wetenschappelijk Onderzoek (Research Foundation-Flanders) with project number 1S20220N.
+The authors are grateful for the support of the animal caretakers from the ILVO (Merelbeke, Belgium) for their help during sampling.
 We also thank Stijn Heirbaut (Laboratory for Animal Nutrition and Animal Product Quality, Department of Animal Sciences and Aquatic Ecology, Ghent University, Gent, Belgium) for assistance with data analysis.
-The Authors declare that there is no conflict of interest.
+The authors have not stated any conflicts of interest.